pippim/pippim.github.io/programs/mserve.md

    caption="mserve lyrics hamburger menu.png"
 %}

-The same Dropdown menu appears when you left-click or right-click on the lyrics score (the song's lyrics).
+The same Dropdown menu appears when you *right-click* on the lyrics score (the song's lyrics).

 ---